WilliamJCole/reStructured-Slide-Show/Rebel-Galaxy.rst

 #############

 ******************************************************************************
-The space RPG we all Were waiting for.
+The space RPG we all were waiting for.
 ******************************************************************************
 **Author**: William Cole
 **Date**: 02/13/2016